matthijs-baas-sogeti/vmdns/README.md

 # VM AdguardDNS

-This will create a VM in Azure using Terraform which configures Ubuntu and installs AdGuardHome.
+This will create a VM in Azure using Terraform which configures Ubuntu and installs AdGuardHome.<br>

-It will create a public IP which you can use as your DNS. ( See picture below ) This will filter your internet traffic to deny ad serving websites and known malicious websites using several blocklists including [OISD](https://oisd.nl/)
+It will create a public IP which you can use as your DNS. ( See picture below )<br>
+This will filter your internet traffic to deny ad serving websites and known malicious websites using several blocklists including [OISD](https://oisd.nl/)